 Dr. Barudin can be heard on several commercially available CD's, including the Grammy-winning “Songs of Innocence and Experience”, composed by William Bolcom and conducted by Maestro Leonard Slatkin.
 Other CD appearances include performances with the University of Michigan Symphony Band, the University of Michigan Percussion Ensemble, and the Bassoon Chamber Music Composition Competition.
 He has worked with several important composers, collaborating closely with Michael Daugherty for his timpani concerto “Raise the Roof” and Bright Sheng for his marimba concerto “Colors of Crimson”.
 He has also worked with noted composers David T. Little, Kristen Kuster, and David Biedenbender.

 He is currently an Associate Professor of Music at Lindenwood University in St. Charles, MO where he coordinates the percussion studio and directs the LU Symphony Orchestra.
+He also is an Adjunct Professor of Music at St. Charles Community College, where he teaches applied percussion.
 He has served on the faculty at Southwest Illinois College and the New England Music Camp in Sidney, Maine.
 Dr. Barudin is the Principal Timpanist with the St. Louis Civic Orchestra, and a frequent collaborator with Chamber Project STL.
 He received his DMA and MM degrees from the University of Michigan, and his BS in Music Education from Penn State University.
 His primary instructors were Dan Armstrong, Gifford Howarth, Michael Udow, and Joseph Gramley.

-Dr. Barudin has articles published in Percussive Notes and Percussive Arts Society Educators Companion, and his compositions are published by C-Alan Publications and Heartland Publications.
+Dr. Barudin has articles published in Percussive Notes and Percussive Arts Society Educators Companion, and his compositions are published by C-Alan Publications, Heartland Publications, and Innovative Percussion.
 He is proud to be a Yamaha Performing Artist and to endorse Sabian cymbals and Innovative Percussion mallets and products.